-Cloud-based infrastructure is amazing in how it is capable of scaling to uncanny heights in order to support millions of users.
-It seems effortless, in a way, but the reality is things start to get a little crazy when you’re doing anything outside of a simple autoscaling group and a load balancer.
+Cloud-based infrastructure is exceptionally good at scaling to support millions of users.
+It seems effortless, but things start getting complicated when you move beyond a simple autoscaling group and a load balancer.
 Once you start dealing with Terraform, Kubernetes, Ansible, and other Infrastructure as Code tools, your codebase begins to swell.

-I wanted to call this the “old” way, but to be honest, the non-scaleable way that I’m going to discuss is still heavily in use.
-In fact, the non-scaleable way is quite useful for single-developer shops and small stacks that just don’t want to deal with the added complexity and abstraction of the methods mentioned in this article.
+The non-scalable way of managing IaC remains very popular and continues to be useful for single-developer shops and small stacks that just don’t want to deal with the added complexity and abstraction of the methods we will discuss in this article.

-Some of the strategies, such as using git repositories and basic security controls, are absolutely crucial at any scale if you wish for your code not to disappear into the ether after one fateful lightning strike, but many of the others just aren’t entirely necessary when starting out.
+Some non-scalable strategies, such as using git repositories and basic security controls, are absolutely crucial at any scale if you don’t want your code to disappear after one fateful lightning strike, but many others are not entirely necessary when starting out.

-Being pragmatic and writing readable and maintainable code is incredibly important when building, but eventually, you’ll need to start preparing for “scale”.
-Let’s take a look at some of the issues with the non-scaleable way of doing things.
+Being pragmatic and writing readable and maintainable code is incredibly important when building, but eventually, you’ll need to start preparing for scale.

-Obviously, we’re not talking about train stations and farming infrastructure here.
-When infrastructure developers are running infrastructure deployments from their terminals, consistency will most likely take a major hit.
+When infrastructure developers run infrastructure deployments from their terminals, consistency almost invariably takes a major hit.

-Now, don’t get me wrong, developers coding from their terminals is perfectly fine.
-The idea that developers should be tied to a remote terminal managed by the company is a pipedream that only the most die-hard corporate security evangelists have.
+Developers coding from their terminals is perfectly acceptable.
+In fact, the idea that developers should be tied to a remote terminal managed by the company is a vision that only the most diehard corporate security evangelists cherish.
 Developers need the freedom to manage their environment completely, but that freedom should be demarcated at deployment.

 These terminals should have access to the repository to which the code is being committed and nowhere further.
 Handing out access keys to cloud environments is just asking for trouble.
 It seems easy when you’re deploying a few environments, but when you’re deploying to hundreds of environments or more, things begin to get pretty unwieldy.
 It’s not just a conversation about key rotation; you also have to consider traversal attacks and privilege escalation.